 More time to change does not always lead to more repentance.
 It may actually increase the danger that we will adjust to the sin and think it acceptable.

-Ecclesiastes 3 is among the best-known chapters of the Bible, and its major theme is a subject that concerns us all: time.
 Solomon reveals that God is solidly in control of time.
-John Ritenbaugh teaches that knowing that God is sovereign over time should fill a Christian with faith in God's work in him, in the church, and in His plan for humanity.
+Knowing that God is sovereign over time should fill us with faith in God's workmanship.

 God not only rules in heaven, but He is also sovereign on earth!
 He is not an absentee landlord, but One who is actively involved in administering His creation.